mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ```

 :::info
-The generated theme may contain the CSS `has()` selector, which is used to target state-specific child classes of components (e.g. `:has(.Mui-checked)`).
+The generated theme may contain the CSS `has()` selector, which is used to target specific child classes.
 This selector is not used by other theme-related examples in the docs because up until recently it had limited browser support.
 However, since the release of Firefox v124, the selector is [supported by all modern browsers](https://caniuse.com/css-has).
 :::

 You can also check out the Storybook preview to test the Material UI version of your component.